Eastern chimpanzee: Behaviour and ecology

 Chimpanzees live in communities of typically 20 to more than 150 members, but spend most of their time traveling in small parties of just a few individuals.
 The eastern chimpanzee is both arboreal and terrestrial and rests in trees at night, but spends the day on the ground.

 Chimpanzees walk using the soles of their feet and their knuckles, and they can walk upright for short distances.
 They are 'knuckle walkers'.

 When confronted by a predator, chimpanzees will react with loud screams and use any object they can get against the threat.
 The leopard is the chimpanzee's main natural predator, but they have also fallen prey to lions.

 Diet

 Chimpanzees are omnivorous and eat seeds, fruits, honey, leaves, bark, fungi, insects such as termites, ants and small prey such as birds and monkeys.
 They often use a twig as a tool to reach termites or ants in nests and have been seen using sticks to hunt other small mammals.
 There are also instances of organized hunting.
 In some cases, such as the killing of leopard cubs, this primarily seems to be a protective effort, since the leopard is the main natural predator of the common chimpanzee.
 Isolated cases of cannibalism have also been documented.

+Predation

+Suspected or confirmed predators of eastern chimpanzees in Tanzania include boomslangs and black-necked spitting cobras.